Core-periphery structure in networks: a statistical exposition: Metrics

 where $\mathsf{Cor}(\cdot,\cdot)$ is the Pearson correlation.

-Now, if there are CP assignments known {\it a priori}, then one simply computes $\rho$ for this assignment.
-For example, in a world trade network where countries are nodes and edges represent some form of trade, we might consider the G7 nations as a core and compute $\rho$ with these labels.
-More often, however, we do not have any information on the nodes so we want to determine whether {\it any} assignment has CP structure.
-In this more realistic and challenging case, $\rho$ is maximized over the space of all possible assignments using a combinatorial optimization routine like genetic algorithms \citep{anderson1994, sastry2005}.
+If the CP assignments are known {\it a priori}, then one simply computes $\rho$ for this assignment.
+For example, in a world trade network where countries are nodes and edges represent inter-country trade, we might consider the nations with large economies as the core and compute $\rho$ with these labels \citep{kostoska2020core}.
+More often, however, we do not have any information on the nodes so we want to determine whether {\it any} assignment has a CP structure.
+In this more realistic and challenging case, $\rho$ is maximized over the space of all possible assignments using a combinatorial optimization routine such as genetic algorithms \cite{anderson1994, sastry2005}.
 See Section \ref{sec:comp} for further discussion on algorithms.
-Their paper also extends $\rho$ to other, more general cases but we omit discussion of these here.